 Viktor Hraska, MD,PhD

-- Professor and Chief, Pediatric Congenital Cardiac Surgery, Medical College of Wisconsin
+- Professor Emeritus, Congenital Heart Surgery, the Medical College of Wisconsin

 Viktor Hraska MD, PhD was trained at Boston Children’s Hospital.
-During the last 20 years he was in charge of pediatric cardiac surgical programs in Children's Hospital Bratislava; Slovakia ; University Hospital Eppendorf Hamburg, Germany, the German Pediatric Heart Center Sankt Augustin; Germany.
-Currently he is the surgical director of the Herma Heart Institute.
+During his career he was in charge of pediatric cardiac surgical programs in Children's Hospital Bratislava, Slovakia, University Hospital Eppendorf Hamburg, Germany, the German Pediatric Heart Center Sankt Augustin, Germany.
+Before retiring from clinical responsibilities, he was the surgical director of the Herma Heart Institute.
 Dr. Hraska chose to come to the Herma Heart Institute because of the program’s high quality and multidisciplinary approach to heart care.
-He feels fortunate to be able to help families through their journey.
-His favorite part of the day is being in the operating room, working with his team, to provide the best outcomes for his patients.
+He looks forward to being involved in several important projects within the institute including developing research initiatives in lymphatics and aortic valve repair and will remain an extremely valued resource for his knowledge and experience in the care of patients with corrected transposition.

 The Herma Heart Institute welcomes second opinions from across the country and around the world.
 Visit our second opinion page for more information.